elasticlabs/airflow-jupyter-docker-compose/README.md

 * Bring up the stack : `sudo docker-compose -f docker-compose.standalone.yml up -d --build`

 ## Commands to deploy and manage the stack behid an HTTPS automated proxy:
-* Ensure that appropriate DNS records are created and resolve well.
-The following 3 subdomains are needed
+* Ensure that appropriate DNS record for `airflow` base URL is created and resolve well.
+* Ensure that your automated nginx-proxy (e.g. ) is up and running.
-* Create the `airflow` network -> `sudo docker network create airflow-proxy`
+* Create the `airflow-proxy` network -> `sudo docker network create airflow-proxy`
 * Attach the new network to the existing `nginx-proxy` container to ensure proper proxy operations -> `sudo docker network connect airflow-proxy <nginx-proxy container name>`
 * Bring up the whole stack ->  `sudo docker-compose -f docker-compose.nginx-proxy.yml up -d --build`